Quantum Suppression of Mass Inflation in Reissner-Nordstr\"{o}m Interiors via Wheeler-DeWitt Equation: Conclusion

-Overall, this framework unifies the classical and quantum descriptions of black-hole interiors, highlights the influence of electromagnetic gauge field on trajectories and localization, and indicates that monotonic decay, quantum bounce, or annihilation is a generic feature of static black holes.
-Furthermore,the wave function of the Schwarzschild black hole, obtained as the charge-neutral limit of the Reissner–Nordström black hole, exhibits a monotonically decaying behavior and is no longer unbounded.
-The fact that we can provide three interpretations, where wave packets can be bounded for all cases, is a new observation of this Reissner–Nordström black hole.
-The choice of boundary condition can resolve the instability issue of the inner horizon, as one can physically remove the inside structure or locate the inner horizon as a causal past.
+Overall, this framework unifies the classical and quantum descriptions of black-hole interiors, highlights the influence of electromagnetic gauge field on trajectories and localization, and indicates that monotonic decay, quantum bounce, or annihilation is possibly a generic feature of static black holes.
+Furthermore, the wave function of the Schwarzschild black hole, obtained as the charge-neutral limit of the Reissner–Nordstr\"{o}m black hole, exhibits a monotonically decaying behavior and is no longer unbounded.
+The fact that we can provide three interpretations, where wave packets can be bounded for all cases, is a new observation of this Reissner–Nordstr\"{o}m black hole.
+The choice of boundary condition can suppress the instability issue of the inner horizon, as one can physically remove the inside structure or locate the inner horizon as a causal past.
 Still, we cannot be sure whether we can generalize this rescue to highly dynamic situations, but we believe that it can open a window to resolving the inner horizon instability issue.
 For further investigations, we leave the topic for future projects.